Bradley-svg/GB-Mobile-Application--Android---iOS-/docs/checklists/operational-readiness.md

 - [ ] `/health-plus` returns `ok: true` with populated sections for db/storage and any enabled integrations.
 - [ ] Heat-pump history upstream reachable and organisation scoping verified for the target tenant.
 - [ ] RBAC policies verified for owner/admin/facilities/contractor across auth, alerts, work orders, documents, and file download routes.
+- [ ] Lint errors (including unused-style enforcement on mobile) are treated as release blockers in CI/deploy pipelines.

 ## Mobile
 - [ ] `EXPO_PUBLIC_API_URL` points at the correct environment API (dev/staging/prod) and is reflected in `eas.json` profiles.